-The I/O controller supports one diskette drive.
+The legacy I/O controller supports one diskette drive.
 Use the BIOS Setup program to configure the diskette drive interface.

-For information about Refer to The location of the diskette drive connector on the D955XBK board Figure 19, page 56
+For information about Refer to The location of the diskette drive connector Figure 19, page 54

 1.10.4 Keyboard and Mouse Interface